ermarie/boardgame_meetup_JS/README.md

 # Usage

+To run it locally:
 In the terminal, change directory into boardgame_meetup.
 To run this program, first run "bundle install", then "rails db:migrate".
 If you would like to have data preloaded to the app, run "rails db:seed".
 Start the server by entering "rails s" into the terminal, then navigate to the webpage using http://localhost:3000

 # Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/ermarie/boardgame_meetup
+Bug reports and pull requests are welcome on GitHub at https://github.com/ermarie/boardgame_meetup_js

 # The MIT License (MIT)